 … And then I went and fell in love, and it wasn’t long before I followed my heart and my Honey to Georgia.
 I quickly adjusted to living in the Deep South, and easily embraced the charms of southern hospitality, a slower pace of life, and the big plates of southern BBQ.
 I currently reside in

-central North Carolina the Seattle, WA suburbs with my handsome Honey and adorable pup.
+central North Carolina Tacoma, WA with my handsome Honey and our sweet Carolina dog, Mack.

 My food philosophy